membraneframework/membrane_tutorials/basic_pipeline_extension/04_Tests.md

       "[frameid:1e][timestamp:1] you?"
     ]

+    generator = fn state, size ->
+      if state == [] do
+        {[end_of_stream: :output], state}
+      else
+        [payload | new_state] = state

+        if size > 1 do
+          {[buffer: {:output, %Buffer{payload: payload}}, redemand: :output], new_state}
+        else
+          {[buffer: {:output, %Buffer{payload: payload}}], new_state}
+        end
+      end
+    end

-    options = %Pipeline.Options{
+    spec =
-      elements: [
+      child(:source, %Source{
+        output: {initial_state, generator},
-        source: %Source{output: inputs, caps: %Packet{type: :custom_packets} },
+        stream_format: %Packet{type: :custom_packets}
-        depayloader: %Depayloader{packets_per_frame: 5},
-        sink: Sink
-      ]
-    }

-    {:ok, pipeline} = Pipeline.start_link(options)
-    Pipeline.play(pipeline)
+      })
+      |> child(:depayloader, %Depayloader{packets_per_frame: 5})
+      |> child(:sink, Sink)

+    pipeline = Pipeline.start_link_supervised!(spec: spec)
     assert_start_of_stream(pipeline, :sink)

     assert_sink_buffer(pipeline, :sink, %Buffer{payload: "Hello!
 How are you?"})

     assert_end_of_stream(pipeline, :sink)
-    refute_sink_buffer(pipeline, :sink, _, 0)
+    refute_sink_buffer(pipeline, :sink, _, 2000)
-    Pipeline.stop_and_terminate(pipeline, blocking?: true)
+    Pipeline.terminate(pipeline)
  end
 end
 ```

 First, we have defined a `:inputs` list, consisting of the messages which will be wrapped by the `Membrane.Buffer` and used to "feed" our element.
-Later on, we have specified the testing pipeline with the `%Membrane.Testing.Pipeline.Options` structure.
+Later on, we have specified the testing pipeline.
 Our testing pipeline consists only of three elements - the source, the sink, and the element we are about to test.
-We are specifying these elements by passing options structures, just as in the case of the regular pipeline.
+We are specifying these elements by passing the list of link as a `:spec` option to the `Membrane.Testing.Pipeline`, in a similar manner as we do when we return the list of links with the `:spec` action in a regular pipeline.
-The generic [`Membrane.Testing.Source`](https://hexdocs.pm/membrane_core/Membrane.Testing.Source.html) accepts `:output` field as one of its options - we can pass the list of payloads which will be sent through the `:output` pad of the testing - in our case we are passing the previously defined `:inputs` list.
+The generic [`Membrane.Testing.Source`](https://hexdocs.pm/membrane_core/Membrane.Testing.Source.html) accepts `:output` field as one of its options - we can pass the list of payloads which will be sent through the `:output` pad of the testing or a ("generator")[https://hexdocs.pm/membrane_core/Membrane.Testing.Source.html#t:generator/0].
+In our case we use the "generator" which allows us to pass a function describing the source behaviour.
-It is also important to specify the `:caps` option, because, as you remember, the Source element is responsible for generating the [caps](../glossary/glossary.md#caps).
-In our case, we have specified the caps, which will be accepted by the Depayloader's caps specification.
 Once the pipeline structure is defined, we can start the pipeline process.
-Just after that, we start playing the pipeline.
 And here comes the assertions section - we are taking advantage of some [Membrane specific assertions](https://hexdocs.pm/membrane_core/Membrane.Testing.Assertions.html):

 - first, we are asserting that the stream has started, with the `assert_start_of_stream/2`
-- then we are asserting that the ink has received a buffer of a given form (in our case - we want the sink to receive the buffer with a frame assembled out of the input packets) - with the help of `assert_sink_buffer/3`
+- then we are asserting that the sink has received a buffer of a given form (in our case - we want the sink to receive the buffer with a frame assembled out of the input packets) - with help of `assert_sink_buffer/3`
 - then we are asserting that `:end_of_stream` has reached the `:sink` - with `assert_end_of_stream/2`
 - the last assertion we made is that the `:sink` hasn't received any buffer within 2000 milliseconds - and `refute_sink_buffer/4` helps us do it

 Finally, we need to stop and terminate our pipeline.
-It is a good practice to do it in a blocking manner so that the test returns after the pipeline is terminated.
+It is a good practice to do it in a blocking manner so that the test returns after the pipeline is terminated (the `Membrane.Pipeline.terminate` works in a blocking manner by default).

 At the first glance, this might look like a little bit of overkill to use the Membrane's testing framework - the amount of code in this particular test has swollen enormously!
 But that is just because the functionality we are testing is quite simple.